-If the proposed project does not meet the distance standards and conform to the associated well construction assumptions (See Tables 3, 4, and 5), then additional analysis will be required to determine project impacts relative to site-specific criteria.
-The site-specific groundwater/surface water interaction criteria will be established as appropriate for the surface water(s) under consideration (see Appendix F).
+The distance standards and construction assumptions in Tables 3, 4, and 5 are not intended to serve as absolute setback criteria.
+Instead, lift the proposed project is located in an equivalent geologic setting but does not meet the distance standards and conform to the associated well construction assumptions (See Tables 3, 4, and 5), then additional analysis will be required to determine project impacts relative to site-specific criteria.
+The site-specific groundwater/surface water interaction criteria will be established as appropriate for the surface water(s) under consideration11 (see Appendix F).